fluid-project/sjrk-story-telling/docs/GRADES-SERVER.md

   values include the current custom theme name as well as whether saving and editing are enabled
 * `sjrk.storyTelling.server.themeHandler` controls the fallback rules for themes, which will load files for a custom theme where they exist, and then fall back to the base theme
+* `sjrk.storyTelling.server.signupHandler` creates an author account and logs the new author in
+* `sjrk.storyTelling.server.loginHandler` logs in an author
+* `sjrk.storyTelling.server.logoutHandler` logs out an author

 ## Data sources